István Széchenyi: Retreat from politics

 The Hungarian Revolution of 1848 developed in the direction of Hungary attempting to break away from Habsburg rule, an attempt eventually crushed with severe repression by the Austrian authorities – both of which very much contrary to Széchenyi's way of thinking and his vision for Hungary's future.
 In early September 1848, Széchenyi's nervous state brought depression and a breakdown; his doctor ordered him to the private Asylum of Dr. Gustav Görgen in Oberdöbling.
 With his wife's care, he gradually recovered enough to resume writing but did not return to politics.
 He wrote the book Önismeret (Self awareness) about children, education and pedagogy.
 He also wrote Ein Blick (One Look), a study of the deep political problems of Hungary at the beginning of the 1850s.

 Death

-Still suffering from depression, Széchenyi committed suicide by a gunshot to his head on 8 April 1860, in his 68th year.
-(April 8 was the anniversary of the death of the Hungarian national hero Francis II Rákóczi, a century earlier).
+Still suffering from depression, Széchenyi committed suicide by a gunshot to his head on 8 April 1860, at the age of 68.
+(8 April was the anniversary of the death of the Hungarian national hero Francis II Rákóczi, a century earlier).
 All Hungary mourned Széchenyi's death.
 The academy was in official mourning, along with the most prominent persons of the leading political and cultural associations (including counts József Eötvös, János Arany, and Károly Szász).
 His rival Kossuth said he was "the greatest of the Magyars".